allmaps/allmaps/packages/render/README.md

 * `mapIds` (`Array<string>`)
   * Map IDs for which to reset the options
 * `mapOptionKeys?` (`Array<string> | undefined`)
-  * Keys of the map options to reset
+  * Keys of the map-specific options to reset
 * `listOptionKeys?` (`Array<string> | undefined`)
   * Keys of the list options to reset
 * `setOptionsOptions?` (`Partial<SetOptionsOptions> | undefined`)